Click here for our October 2020 Newsletter

-- The employer is obligated to post notice of the Act (enclosed and can be found on the DLSE website.)
+The employer is obligated to post notice of the Act (can be found on the DLSE website.)
 This requirement went into effect on January 1, 2015.

-- All non-exempt employees must be provided an individualized Notice to Employee that includes paid sick leave information (enclosed and can be found on the DLSE website.)
+All non-exempt employees must be provided an individualized Notice to Employee that includes paid sick leave information (can be found on the DLSE website.)

 Termination of Employment

 The employee is not entitled to compensation for unused sick leave days.

 Compare to accrued but unused vacation days or PTO.
 Those are earned wages and compensation is required if they remain unused at end of employment.

 However, if an employee leaves the employment, but returns within 12 months, the accrued, but unused, sick leave must be restored.
 In addition, the 90 day probationary period starts where the employee left off.
 This is something to keep in mind for seasonal employees.